The Hormone Harmony Type

 There are a few guidelines that apply to everyone, such as:

-Working with a knowledgable practitioner can help dial in your current nutritional needs, and to make necessary tweaks as your needs shift — keeping you and your hormones continually supported.
+Working with a knowledgeable practitioner can help dial in your current nutritional needs and make necessary tweaks as your needs shift — keeping you and your hormones continually supported.

-Blood sugar balance is equally important here and having a nutrition plan that supports your blood sugar levels is essential for hormone harmony.
+Blood sugar balance is equally important here, and a nutrition plan supporting your blood sugar levels is essential for hormone harmony.

 2. Support your gut & your poo